 SlothMove’s steamlined address change service allows you to easily update your address with your water supplier and all your other utility providers, including energy and broadband.

-To start changing your address across all your accounts and suppliers in one go, simply fill out the form below:
+To start changing your address across all your accounts and suppliers in one go, simply click below to get started 👇

 A water bill is pretty much exactly what it says on the tin – the bill you pay for using water in your property.
 Every month, you will receive a water bill and you’ll have to make sure you pay it when it’s due.